Courses (2026-27)

 Professor Cathie Sutton

 During this fourth-year seminar students pursuing a minor in material culture will have opportunities to explore themes in material culture studies, museum exhibitions and collections as well as processes of object analysis in greater depth and at an advanced level.
-Specific topics and research projects will vary according to the interests and special>es of course instructors and students.
+Specific topics and research projects will vary according to the interests and specialties of course instructors and students.

 This year in MCS444S we will examine the underground and underworlds through the lens of material culture and semiotics using a comparative approach, in both historical and contemporary contexts.
 The course will explore the making of the modern state through early mining, geological and archaeological practices, the development of the urban underground, and the artistic practices that have influenced vertical thinking.
 Visits to libraries, archives, and museum and galleries will focus on artifacts and primary sources that support our study of the material practices of underground knowledge making.